NEW MEMBER OFFER!

 Choosing Holds

-Though the holds recommended here will cover a variety of climbing styles, you may want to train for your home crag or a trip to a specific destination.
+Though the holds recommended here cover a variety of climbing styles, you may want to train for your home crag or a trip to a specific destination.
 In this case, you can train on holds that reflect the type of climbing you’ll be doing.
 Climbers training for the Red River Gorge may choose larger edges and pockets, whereas those training for thin, vertical limestone or granite will want to train on smaller crimps and pockets.

 Three minutes of rest between sets is a suggestion.
 The most important thing is that you feel completely rested before each set.
 Take as much time as you need to feel fresh.
 Resting longer won’t compromise your workout; it will help you focus on targeting strength and not endurance.
 The quality of each hang is crucial.

 The goal is to be almost failing on the last rep of each set.
-This means the first hang will likely feel easy, and they’ll get progressively harder until you think you’ll fall on the last rep or two.
+This means the first hang will likely feel easy, and the hangs will get progressively harder until you think you’ll fall on the last rep or two.
 This can be difficult to find at your body weight on any specific hold, so you may have to experiment by adding or subtracting weight or choosing different holds.
 Use a pulley system to remove pounds; most gyms have them.

 • Keep head up in a neutral position, eyes straight ahead.